Chowder (TV series)

-Chowder is an American animated television series created by C. H. Greenblatt that premiered on Cartoon Network on November 2, 2007.
+Chowder is an American animated surreal comedy television series created by C. H. Greenblatt for Cartoon Network.
+It premiered on November 2, 2007, and ended on August 7, 2010, after three seasons with a total of 49 episodes.

 The series follows an aspiring young boy named Chowder and his day-to-day adventures as an apprentice in Chef Mung Daal's catering company.
 Although he means well, Chowder often finds himself in predicaments due to his perpetual appetite and his nature as a scatterbrain.
-Chowder's guidance in his goal to become a master chef is influenced by Mung's wife, Truffles; Mung's assistant, Shnitzel; Mung's rival, Endive; Endive's apprentice, who has a perpetual crush on Chowder, Panini; as well as other side characters.
+Chowder's guidance in his goal to become a master chef is influenced by Mung's wife, Truffles; Mung's assistant Shnitzel; Mung's rival Ms. Endive; her apprentice Panini, who has a perpetual crush on Chowder; as well as other side characters.

-Chowder ran for three seasons with a total of 49 episodes.
-It received mostly positive reviews, as well as one Primetime Emmy Award win, six Annie Award nominations, and two additional Emmy Award nominations during its run.
-The series finale, "Chowder Grows Up", aired on August 7, 2010.

-Plot
+The show had one win and two nominations at the Primetime Emmy Awards as well as six nominations at the Annie Awards.

+Premise

-The series revolves around the title character, an aspiring young cook in Chef Mung Daal's catering company.
-Though he is lighthearted and carefree, Chowder's actions habitually land him in circumstances that are out of his control, partly due to his hunger and absent-mindedness.
-His caregivers, Mung and Truffles Daal, as well as Shnitzel, a rock monster who works for Mung, and Kimchi, Chowder's gaseous pet, try to aid Chowder in his ambitions to become a great chef, but they frequently find themselves undermined by the calamitous antics that ensue.
-Chowder is also undermined by Panini, a girl who has an unrequited love for Chowder, going so far as to say that he is her boyfriend despite the pair not dating.
+The series revolves around the titular Chowder, who works as an apprentice to chef Mung Daal at his catering company.
+Though he is lighthearted and carefree, Chowder's actions habitually land him in circumstances beyond his control, partly due to his large appetite and absent-mindedness.
+Mung and his wife Truffles, Mung's rock monster employee Schnitzel, and Chowder's gaseous pet Kimchi all try to aid Chowder in his ambitions to become a great chef, but frequently find themselves undermined by the calamitous antics that ensue.
+Chowder is also undermined by Panini, a girl who has an unrequited love for Chowder, going so far as to say that he is her boyfriend despite the pair not actually dating.

 Episodes

 Characters

-Each character is named after a type of food or culinary dish.
+Each character is named after a type of food or dish.